julianlam/feps/fep/a4ed/fep-a4ed.md

 ```

 1. A Fediverse Enhancement Proposal can be submitted by individuals or groups of individuals (authors).
 See the `SUBMISSION.md` file for a list of accepted submission methods.
-2. Within seven days one of the editors will read and respond to the proposal.
-The editor checks if the proposal conforms to the required structure and fits the scope and objective of the FEPs.
-The editor may request the authors to clarify, justify, or withdraw the proposal.
-Such a request must not reflect the personal bias of an editor.
+2. Within seven days one of the facilitators will read and respond to the proposal.
+The facilitator checks if the proposal conforms to the required structure and fits the scope and objective of the FEPs.
+The facilitator may request the authors to clarify, justify, or withdraw the proposal.
+Such a request must not reflect the personal bias of a facilitator.
 Rather, it will be made strictly to maintain a high quality of submissions.
-The editors reserve the right to reject a submission when a proposal amounts to blatant misuse of the process.
+The facilitators reserve the right to reject a submission when a proposal amounts to blatant misuse of the process.
 The authors may seek feedback from the wider community if the submitted proposal is rejected or clarifications are requested.
-3. If a FEP editor approves a submission it receives the status `DRAFT` and is added to the repository.
-Editor also creates a tracking issue for the proposal.
+3. If a FEP Facilitator approves a submission it receives the status `DRAFT` and is added to the repository.
+The facilitator also creates a tracking issue for the proposal.
 4. While a proposal has the status `DRAFT`:
    - Authors are responsible for initiating community discussion and collecting feedback.
-   - Authors may submit updates to the proposal which will be checked in to the repository by an editor.
+   - Authors may submit updates to the proposal which will be checked in to the repository by a facilitator.
 Others may also submit updates, but in this case a change must be approved by at least one author.
-   - Authors may withdraw the submission upon which an editor will set the status of the submission to `WITHDRAWN`.
+   - Authors may withdraw the submission upon which a facilitator will set the status of the submission to `WITHDRAWN`.
 5. After at least 60 days the authors may request the proposal to be finalized.
 This is done by requesting final comments on the proposal.
-   - If there are no community objections within 14 days and the authors can show that they have initiated sufficient awareness and discussion of the proposal, an editor will set the status of the submission to `FINAL`.
+   - If there are no community objections within 14 days and the authors can show that they have initiated sufficient awareness and discussion of the proposal, a facilitator will set the status of the submission to `FINAL`.
-6. If after 1 year the authors have not requested the proposal to be finalized, an editor should inquire about the status of the proposal.
-If authors don't respond, an editor will set the status of the submission to `WITHDRAWN`.
+6. If after 1 year the authors have not requested the proposal to be finalized, a facilitator should inquire about the status of the proposal.
+If authors don't respond, a facilitator will set the status of the submission to `WITHDRAWN`.
 7. A proposal with status `FINAL` can not be changed or updated in a way that would lead to adjustments to implementations.
 Minor corrections are allowed.
 8. Any substantial change to finalized proposal must be submitted as a separate FEP.

 - The new FEP MUST include a `replaces` metadata attribute pointing to FEPs it supersedes.
 - If the new FEP becomes `FINAL`, the original one MUST point to it in an added `replacedBy` metadata attribute.

 9. A proposal with status `WITHDRAWN` remains in the repository and can be resubmitted.
-10. After a proposal becomes `FINAL` an editor will archive all discussions linked in the tracking issue and add the resulting archive links to the tracking issue.
+10. After a proposal becomes `FINAL` a facilitator will archive all discussions linked in the tracking issue and add the resulting archive links to the tracking issue.

-### Editors
+### Facilitators

-A list of editors is maintained in the `EDITORS.md` file at the root of the FEP repository.
+A list of facilitators is maintained in the `FACILITATORS.md` file at the root of the FEP repository.

 ### Submission Methods